Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Extensions.ElasticSearch/Documentation/ElasticSearch.md

 ## Elastic Search Extension
-The Elastic Search extension provides a search index manager and a search provider (it both feeds the search index, and retrieves search results).
+The Elastic Search extension provides a search index manager and a search provider (it both feeds the search index and retrieves search results).

 > The Elastic Search extension provides an interface to Elastic Search, but does not include the Elastic Search application.
 You need an
 [Elastic Search](https://www.elastic.co/) server to use the Elastic Search provider.
 If you are setting up a new Elastic Search server, make sure to